 Faulty Front-Passenger Side Impact Sensor (SIS)

-- Front-Passenger Side Impact Sensor (SIS) harness is open or shorted
+Front-Passenger Side Impact Sensor (SIS) harness is open or shorted

 Front-Passenger Side Impact Sensor (SIS) circuit poor electrical connection

 Faulty Supplemental Restraints System Control Module (SRSCM)

-How is the B1403 HYUNDAI code repair?Start by checking the "Possible Causes" listed above.
+Start by checking the "Possible Causes" listed above.
 Visually inspect the related wiring harness and connectors.
 Check for damaged components and look for broken, bent, pushed out, or corroded connector's pins.

-|What is the cost to diagnose the B1403 HYUNDAI code
+|What is the Cost to Diagnose the Code B1403 Hyundai?

-Labor: 1.0The cost to diagnose the B1403 HYUNDAI code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+The cost to diagnose the B1403 Hyundai code is 1.0 hour of labor.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.

-B1403 HYUNDAI MeaningThe Side Impact Sensor (SIS) is located on both side of the center pillar detects a broad collision.
+The Side Impact Sensor (SIS) is located on both side of the center pillar detects a broad collision.
 When SIS delivers collision signal to Supplemental Restraints System Control Module (SRSCM), SRSCM checks if safing sensor located in SRSCM detects a collision. and if both SIS and the safing sensor detects collision simultaneously, SRSCM operates side air bag.

 Precautions for SRS “AIR BAG” and “SEAT BELT PRE-TENSIONER” Service

 Never probe the electrical connectors on air bag, side air curtain modules or seat belts.

-- Never disassemble or tamper with safety belt buckle/retractor pretensioners, adaptive load limiting retractors, safety belt inflators, or probe the electrical connectors.
+Never disassemble or tamper with safety belt buckle/retractor pretensioners, adaptive load limiting retractors, safety belt inflators, or probe the electrical connectors.

-- Do not use electrical test equipment to check SRS circuits unless instructed to in this Service Manual.
+Do not use electrical test equipment to check SRS circuits unless instructed to in this Service Manual.

 it is still possible for the air bag and seat belt pre-tensioner to deploy.
 Therefore, do not work on any SRS connectors or wires until at least 3 minutes have passed.